 Style Guide#

-The Earth2Studio style guide is set of conventions we have adopted detailing how to write code for this project.
-A consistent style and process makes the package much easier to understand for users and ensure compliance requirements are met.
+The Earth2Studio style guide is a set of conventions we have adopted detailing how to write code for this project.
+A consistent style and process makes the package much easier to understand for users and ensures compliance requirements are met.

 Code Formatting#